Peripheral Vision (album)

 Peripheral Vision is the second studio album by American rock band Turnover.
-Produced by Will Yip, the album was released on May 4, 2015 through Run for Cover Records.
-Following the release of their debut album Magnolia (2013), Turnover parted ways with original guitarist Kyle Kojan, replacing him with Eric Soucy.
+Produced by Will Yip, the album was released on May 4, 2015, by Run for Cover Records.
+Following the release of the band’s debut album Magnolia (2013), Turnover parted ways with original guitarist Kyle Kojan, replacing him with Eric Soucy.
 For Peripheral Vision, Turnover returned to producer Will Yip, who shares songwriting credits on the entire album.
 It was recorded at his studio, Studio 4, in Conshohocken, Pennsylvania.

-The album finds the band shifting from their pop punk origins to a more atmospheric, dream pop-type sound.
+The album finds the band shifting from its pop punk origins to a more atmospheric, dream pop-type sound.
 Peripheral Vision peaked on at number four on Billboard's Heatseekers Albums chart, and critical reviews were largely positive, focusing on its stylistic progression.

+In December 2024, the band announced a short tour to celebrate the 10-year anniversary of the album, making plans to perform it in its entirety for the first time.

 Background and production

-Turnover formed in Virginia Beach, Virginia in 2009 and released their debut album, Magnolia, in 2013.
-By that time, the group—composed of vocalist/guitarist Austin Getz, drummer Casey Getz, bassist Danny Dempsey and guitarist Kyle Kojan—had been touring consistently for several years.
-They felt ready to move the band into a more part-time project if significant steps forward were not made in their sound and performance.
+Turnover formed in Virginia Beach, Virginia in 2009 and released its debut album, Magnolia, in 2013.
+By that time, the group—composed of vocalist-guitarist Austin Getz, drummer Casey Getz, bassist Danny Dempsey, and guitarist Kyle Kojan—had been touring consistently for several years.
+The band’s members felt ready to move the band into a more part-time project if significant steps forward were not made in their sound and performance.
 Guitarist Eric Soucy joined Turnover in 2014.
 Danny Randon of Upset wrote that Soucy had a "major influence" on the band's composing process.
-In March, a four-way split EP was released featuring Turnover, Such Gold, Maker and Ivy League, TX.
+In March, a four-way split EP was released featuring Turnover, Such Gold, Maker, and Ivy League, TX.
 Turnover's contribution was the song "I Would Hate You If I Could".
-Bassist Danny Dempsey considered the song their "first step at walking away" from the style of their first album, Magnolia (2013).
+Bassist Danny Dempsey considered the song the band’s "first step at walking away" from the style of their first album, Magnolia (2013).

 In August 2014, it was announced that the band would be working with producer Will Yip.
 While working in pre-production, Yip was as thrilled with the new material as the group was.
 Recording took place at Yip's studio, Studio 4, in Conshohocken, Pennsylvania.
 Yip handled production duties and engineered the sessions, with assistance from Colin Gorman.
 Yip mixed the recordings with Vince Ratti, and Ryan Smith mastered the album at Sterling Sound in New York City.